Table of Contents

 Patients with chlamydia pneumonia are more likely to present with symptoms consistent with pneumonia but without a fever.
 They can also develop conjunctivitis.

-The distinction between bacterial and viral pneumonia based on clinical features is usually difficult but might be possible.
+The distinction between bacterial and viral pneumonia, based on clinical features, is usually difficult, but it might be possible.
 Patients with bacterial pneumonia usually have an abrupt onset of their symptoms, develop a high fever and can have chills.
 The child is usually more toxic, might have decreased breath sounds on auscultation of the chest and crackles can be heard.

 Diagnostic Workup for Community-acquired Pneumonia in Children

-Children presenting with cough and tachypnea should be evaluated for possible pneumonia especially if they are feverish and their semiology is acute.
-The first diagnostic test is a chest x-ray.
+Children presenting with a cough and tachypnea should be evaluated for possible pneumonia, especially if they are febrile and have an acute worsening of the condition.
+The first diagnostic test is a chest X-ray.

-Chest x-rays might show lobar pneumonia or a diffuse lung infiltrate.
+Chest X-rays might show lobar pneumonia or a diffuse lung infiltrate.
 Diffuse lung infiltrates are more common in atypical pneumonia.
-Follow-up chest x-rays are not indicated unless the patient develops worsening of their condition.
-A follow-up chest x-ray might be indicated in that scenario to exclude possible pneumonia complications such as pleural effusions or lung abscess.
+Follow-up chest X-rays are not indicated unless the patient develops a worsening of their condition.
+A follow-up chest X-ray might be indicated in that scenario to exclude possible pneumonia complications, such as pleural effusions or lung abscess.

 More specific tests to identify the causative organism are usually not indicated in children who are not immunocompromised and who appear to be well and able to eat and drink.